xmos/host_xvf_control/README.rst

 .. note::

-    Windows drivers can only be built with 32-bit tools
+    Windows drivers can only be built with 32-bit tools.

 .. note::

     Windows drivers are currently supported only for *Visual Studio 2022 Tools*.
-If a different toolchain is required, the static ``libusb`` library should be built and linked manually.
+If a different toolchain is required, the static *libusb* library should be built and linked manually.
 More details can be found in fwk_rtos//modules/sw_services/device_control/host/libusb/Win32/README.md.

 *****
 Using